A vanishing theorem for tautological classes of aspherical manifolds: Introduction

 Our main theorem will be stated in terms of the following two conjectures. \begin{conjbbc*} For a closed aspherical manifold $M$ the canonical map $\TOPtw(M) \to \mathcal G(M)$ is a weak homotopy equivalence. \end{conjbbc*}

 Here $\TOPtw(M)$ denotes the realisation of the semi-simplicial set of \emph{block homeomorphisms} of $M$, and $\mathcal G(M)$ denotes the space of self homotopy equivalences of $M$.
+The block Borel conjecture is a strong form of the uniqueness part of the classical Borel conjecture: that conjecture says that a homotopy equivalence between aspherical manifolds is homotopic to a homeomorphism; the block Borel conjecture says that the space of homotopy equivalences between homeomorphic aspherical manifolds is equivalent to the space of block homeomorphisms.
 For the purposes of this introduction the most important feature of this conjecture is that for manifolds of dimension at least $5$ it is implied by the Farrell--Jones conjectures, and thus is known for large swathes of aspherical manifolds by the work of Bartels, Reich, L{\"u}ck, and many others \cite{BLR, BL, KLR}.

 Another input into our work is Burghelea's conjecture \cite{Burghelea}, the part of which relevant for us reads as follows.